isomerpages/moe-rafflesgirlssch/highlights/achievements/_posts/2023-11-06-post-NLB Historical Scene Investigation Challenge 2023.md

 ---
 As part of their History Talent Development programme in RGS, our Year 2 girls participated in the NLB’s Historical Scene Investigation Challenge 2023.&nbsp;

 About 104 teams from various schools participated in this year's contest.
 One of our teams won the 1st prize and&nbsp;was&nbsp;also&nbsp;presented with&nbsp;the Young Historians’ Award by MOE.
-The&nbsp;other&nbsp;RGS team also did very well this&nbsp;year, receiving&nbsp;the Gold certificates.
+The&nbsp;other&nbsp;RGS team also did very well this&nbsp;year, receiving&nbsp;the Gold certificate.

 ![](/images/histdp23.jpg)